ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

 7. A new video that contains a clip from the original video was added to your catalog and start to play!

-Next> Exercise 7: Getting started with Video Indexer REST API
+Next.
+Getting started with Video Indexer REST API
 =============================================================

 # Exercise 7: Getting started with Video Indexer REST API